-International students are considered for admission on the same basis as other candidates, and all application requirements for first-year and transfer admission must be met by international students.
-In addition, international students are required to submit results on the Test of English as a Foreign Language (TOEFL) (minimum score of 85) or the International English Language Testing System (IELTS) (minimum band score of 6.5) if English is not their native language.
+International students are considered for admission on the same basis as other candidates and must provide the same information required of all other applicants.
+In addition, international students are required to submit results on the Test of English as a Foreign Language (TOEFL) (minimum score of 100), the International English Language Testing System (IELTS) (minimum band score of 7), or the Pearson Test of English (minimum score of 68) if English is not their native language.
 As a condition of enrollment, all entering students who have completed coursework from a foreign college or university that is not accredited within the United States must have their official transcripts evaluated by an accredited evaluation service such as the services available at www.naces.org.

 United States immigration law requires proof of financial support for the student's entire program of study.
 Before enrollment, admitted students must provide documentation that they have sufficient funds in a bank to cover the first year of tuition and living expenses.
 See the section "Finances and Financial Aid" in this bulletin for information on expenses.
 The University will issue the necessary visa documentation to those students who are formally admitted to the University.
 International students should not leave their native country intending to enroll at the University until they have received a formal letter of acceptance and appropriate visa documents.

 Questions concerning international student life on the UNCChapel Hill campus should be referred to the Foreign Student Advisor, CB# 5240, Room 2004 FedEx Global Education Center, 301 Pittsboro Street, The University of North Carolina at Chapel Hill, Chapel Hill, NC 27599-5240.